Griggs v. Duke Power Co.: Significance

 Griggs v.
 Duke Power Co. also held that the employer had the burden of producing and proving the business necessity of a test.
 However, in Wards Cove Packing Co. v.
 Atonio (1989), the Court reduced the employer's (Wards Cove Packing Company) burden to producing only evidence of business justification.
 In 1991, the Civil Rights Act was amended to overturn that portion of the Wards Cove decision—although legislators included language designed to exempt the Wards Cove company itself.

-David Frum asserts that before Griggs, employers did not have to separate intentional wrongs from unintentional wrongs if they treated all applicants equally by appearances.
+David Frum writes that Griggs redefined discrimination from meaning unequal treatment to meaning failure to make special allowances for the historically-imposed circumstances of protected groups.

 Although private employers with 15 or more employees are subject to Title VII of the Civil Rights Act, it was held in Washington v.
 Davis (1976) that the disparate impact doctrine does not apply to the equal protection requirement of the Fifth and Fourteenth Amendments.
 Thus, lawsuits against public employers may be barred by sovereign immunity.